moyinajayi/moyinajayi/README.md

 - 🌱 I’m currently sharpening my skills in **Deep learning, LLMs, NLP, Image classification and Speech synthesis**

-- 👯 I’m looking to collaborate on **Machine Learning and Analytics**
+- 👯 I’m looking to collaborate on **Machine Learning, Data Engineering and Advanced Analytics**
 - 📫 How to reach me : **moyin.ajayi@gmail.com**